jhund/raphael.handdrawn.js/index.md

 viewport gets smaller.
 I followed this
 [recipe for responsive SVG graphics](http://jsfiddle.net/AUNwC/44/)

+### Animated path drawing

+Animating the drawing of paths works well with hand drawn vector graphics.
+Follow this tutorial for [progressive path drawing](http://voidblossom.com/tests/pathTransform.php).

+### Handdrawn icons

+Here is a collection of free [hand drawn web icons](http://freebiesbooth.com/hand-drawn-web-icons) to go with your hand drawn diagrams.

 ### Random number distributions

 This chart compares one uniform and two normal distributions for random numbers.